CHP offers a number of benefits compared to conventional electricity and thermal energy production, including:

 Avoided Transmission and Distribution Losses

-By producing electricity onsite, CHP also avoids transmission and distribution (T&D) losses that occur when electricity travels over power lines.
-Within the five major power grids in the United States, average T&D losses vary from 5.82 percent to 7.38 percent, with a national average of 6.18 percent (Source: Emissions & Generation Resource Integrated Database [eGRID]).
+By producing electricity on-site, CHP also avoids transmission and distribution losses that occur when electricity travels over power lines.
+Within the five major power grids in the United States, average transmission and distribution losses vary from 5.2 percent to 5.6 percent on average, with a national average of 5.3 percent (Source: eGRID).
 Losses can be even higher when the grid is strained and temperatures are high.
-By avoiding T&D losses associated with conventional electricity supply, CHP further reduces fuel use, helps avoid the need for new T&D infrastructure, and eases grid congestion when demand for electricity is high.
+By avoiding losses associated with conventional electricity supply, CHP further reduces fuel use, helps avoid the need for new transmission and distribution infrastructure, and eases grid congestion when demand for electricity is high.

-CHP systems offer considerable environmental benefits when compared with purchased electricity and thermal energy produced on site.
-By capturing and utilizing heat that would otherwise be wasted from the production of electricity, CHP systems require less fuel to produce the same amount of energy.
+CHP systems offer considerable environmental benefits over purchased electricity and thermal energy produced on-site.
+Because they capture and use heat that would otherwise be wasted from the production of electricity, they need less fuel to produce the same amount of energy.

-Because less fuel is combusted, greenhouse gas emissions, such as carbon dioxide (CO2), as well as other air pollutants like nitrogen oxides (NOx) and sulfur dioxide (SO2), are reduced.
+Because less fuel is combusted, GHG emissions, such as carbon dioxide (CO2), as well as other air pollutants like nitrogen oxides (NOx) and sulfur dioxide (SO2), are reduced.

-The following diagram shows the magnitude of reduced CO2 emissions of a 5 megawatt (MW) natural gas-fired CHP system compared to the same energy output from conventional sources.
+The following diagram shows the magnitude of reduced CO2 emissions of a 5 MW natural-gas-fired CHP system compared to the same energy output from conventional sources.

 Conventional Generation vs. CHP: CO2 Emissions